sakaryag/Maze-Solver-MultiAgent/README.md

 Breadth-First Search (BFS), Depth-First Search (DFS) and A* Algorithm for path finding

-*Multi Agent is not valid yet
+*Multi Agent is not finished yet